A lawyer shall not:

 In 2002, the ABA modified the corresponding Model Rule to address communications “during the proceeding” and to address post-proceeding communication with jurors in a new paragraph (c).
 In addition, the ABA added the reference to “court order” to alert lawyers as to the availability of judicial relief in the rare situation in which an ex parte communication is needed.
 See ABA Ethics 2000 Commission Revision Notes to Model Rule 3.5 (2002).

-Paragraph (c): Contact With Jurors After the Proceeding
+Paragraph (c): Contact with Jurors After the Proceeding

 In 2002, the ABA adopted this paragraph on recommendation of the ABA Ethics 2000 Commission.
 It did so because the Commission noted that former Rule 3.5(b) was held to be unconstitutionally overbroad when applied to post-verdict communications with jurors.
 See Rapp v.
 Disciplinary Bd., 916 F. Supp.
-1525 (D. Hawaii 1996).
+1525, 1534-38 (D. Haw.
+1996).
 The Commission proposed the addition of a new paragraph (c) to permit such communications unless prohibited by law or court order or unless the lawyer knows that the juror does not wish to be contacted.
 Also prohibited by this rule are communications involving misrepresentation, duress, coercion or harassment.
 In the view of the Ethics 2000 Commission, the newly-revised Model Rule permits more post-verdict communication with jurors than the prior Rule, but affords greater juror protection than did ABA Model Code of Professional Responsibility DR 7-108(D), which stated, “After discharge of the jury from further consideration of a case with which the lawyer was connected, the lawyer shall not ask questions of or make comments to a member of that jury that are calculated merely to harass or embarrass the juror or to influence his actions in future jury service.”
 See ABA Ethics 2000 Commission Revision Notes to Model Rule 3.5 (2002).

 Comments to ABA Model Rule 3.5